mcharouk/aws/Certification/machinelearning.md

 * it's possible to create a custom model in comprehend
 * to share a model to other accounts, define a resource based policy, and use importModel API action to import the model in the target account
+* can predict in bulk using StartSentimentDetectionJob that gets data from an S3 location

 ## Polly